-PROPOSAL ONE- ELECTION OF DIRECTORS
+PROPOSAL ONE - ELECTION OF DIRECTORS

-Under our Bylaws, the number of members of our Board of Directors is fixed from time to time by the Board of Directors, but may be increased or decreased either by the shareholders or by the majority of directors then in office, subject to the Bylaws.
+Under the By-laws, the number of members of our Board of Directors is fixed from time to time by the Board, but may be increased or decreased either by the shareholders or by the majority of directors then in office, subject to the By-laws.
 Directors serve in office until the next annual meeting of shareholders and until their successors have been elected and qualified, or until their earlier death, resignation or removal.

-The Board of Directors has voted to nominate Mr. James C. Foster, Dr. Nancy C. Andrews, Mr. Robert Bertolini, Dr. Deborah T. Kochevar, Mr. George Llado, Sr., Dr. Martin W. Mackay, Mr. George E. Massaro, Dr. George M. Milne, Jr., Mr. C. Richard Reese, Mr. Richard F. Wallman, and Ms. Virginia M. Wilson for election at the Meeting.
+The Board has voted to nominate Mr. James C. Foster, Dr. Nancy C. Andrews, Mr. Robert Bertolini, Dr. Deborah T. Kochevar, Mr. George Llado, Sr., Dr. Martin W. Mackay, Mr. George E. Massaro, Mr. C. Richard Reese, Mr. Richard F. Wallman, and Ms. Virginia M. Wilson for election at the Meeting.
+The Board has determined not to re-nominate Dr. Milne for election to the Board at the Meeting as he has reached mandatory retirement age in accordance with our Corporate Governance Guidelines.
 There are no family relationships between any of our directors or executive officers.

-In the event that any nominee shall become unable or unwilling to serve, the shares represented by the enclosed proxy may be voted for the election of such other person as the Board of Directors may recommend in that nominee's place or the Board may reduce its size.
-Our Board of Directors has no reason to believe that any nominee will be unable or unwilling to serve.
+In the event that any nominee shall become unable or unwilling to serve, the shares represented by the enclosed proxy may be voted for the election of such other person as the Board may recommend in that nominee's place or the Board may reduce its size.
+Our Board has no reason to believe that any nominee will be unable or unwilling to serve.

-The Board of Directors unanimously recommends a vote "FOR" the election of each of these nominees for directors.
+The Board of Directors unanimously recommends a vote "FOR" each of the ten nominees for election as directors.